-1. Parents call the school office between 8:00 and 9:00 a.m. if their child is absent or late.

-- 2. Notes are sent by parents to teachers explaining absences, lateness, or other important information. - 3.
+- 1. Parents call the school office between 8:00 and 8:40 a.m. if their child is absent or late. - 2.
+Notes are sent by parents to teachers explaining absences, lateness, or other important information. - 3.
 Teachers contact parents by phone, email or writing concerning the progress of students, or of any special concerns. - 4.
 Parents are notified by the office in the occurrence of accidents or illness. - 5.
 Report Cards are issued three times a year and follow up student-led portfolio conferences are scheduled at the end of the first and second terms. - 6.
 Prearranged, parent or teacher initiated conferences may be held in the afternoons, after students have left the classroom. - 7.
-Classroom blog sites are maintained throughout the year.

-8. Email updates - both the principal and the classroom teacher will send regular updates to parents.
+Email updates both the principal and the classroom teacher will send regular updates to parents.